|Nutrition Facts (per serving)|

 Gather the ingredients.
 Preheat the oven to 425 F.

-Beat the pumpkin, milk, and eggs in a bowl.
-Beat in the rest of the ingredients.
+Beat the pumpkin, evaporated milk, and eggs in a medium bowl using a hand mixer.

-Pour the mixture into a pastry lined pie pan.
+Pour the filling into a pastry-lined pie pan.

 Bake for 15 minutes.
 Reduce the heat to 350 F. Bake for 40 minutes or until knife inserted near center comes out clean.